OpenGVLab/Mono-InternVL/README.md

 ## 🖊️ Citation

-If you find this work helpful in your research, please consider citing:
+If you find this work helpful in your research, please consider giving this repo a star ⭐ and citing our paper:

 ```bibtex
 @article{luo2024mono,